cjknoble/Hackathon_ESGrader/README.md

 3. Providing prioritized recommendations through a rule-based system.
 4. Outlines location-specific characteristics and funding opportunities.
 5. Establishing a pathway to a machine learning-based k-NN model for future adaptability.

+## Usage

+Current backend assessment and recommendation processes are hosted in the esg_recommender.py and spatial_EJ_assessment.py modules.
+A jupyter notebook tutorial on the usage of these modules can be viewed in the Tutorial_JupyterNotebook.ipynb file.